-- join the Peace Corps or ACTION; - teach in certain elementary or secondary schools serving low-income students (e.g., a Head Start program, special education, certain fields of expertise experiencing shortages of teachers, or Tribal colleges or universities); - work under certain conditions as a nurse, medical technician, firefighter, law enforcement or corrections officer, librarian, or speech pathologist; - find employment in certain agencies providing child or family service or early intervention; or - perform military service in areas of hostilities.
+- Join the Peace Corps or ACTION; - Teach in certain elementary or secondary schools serving low-income students (e.g., a Head Start program, special education, certain fields of expertise experiencing shortages of teachers, or Tribal colleges or universities); - Work under certain conditions as a nurse, medical technician, firefighter, law enforcement or corrections officer, librarian, or speech pathologist - Find employment in certain agencies providing child or family service or early intervention; or - Perform military service in areas of hostilities.

-Loans are also cancelled (discharged) for borrowers who die, become permanently and totally disabled, or declare bankruptcy.
-(However, under the bankruptcy provision, borrowers' loans are cancelled only if the bankruptcy court rules that the loan repayment obligations would present an undue financial hardship for the borrowers.)
-Loans were also discharged for survivors of victims of the 9/11/01 terrorist attacks.
+Loans are also cancelled for borrowers who die, become permanently and totally disabled, or declare bankruptcy.
+However, under the bankruptcy provision, borrowers' loans are cancelled only if the bankruptcy court rules that the loan repayment obligations would present an undue financial hardship for the borrowers.

-The amount of loans cancelled (discharged) for each eligible borrower is based on the length of qualifying service in the qualifying agencies.
-(Borrowers who die, become disabled, or declare bankruptcy have all of the principal balance and accrued interest of their Federal Perkins Loans cancelled.)
+The amount of loans cancelled for each eligible borrower is based on the length of qualifying service in the qualifying agencies.
+(Borrowers who die, become disabled, or declare bankruptcy have all of the principal balance and accrued interest of their Federal Perkins Loans cancelled).
 Each year, federal funds are provided to each participating institution to reimburse them for the costs of cancelled loans.
 This amount is in addition to the appropriations for FCC, if any, and is added to each qualifying institution's revolving loan fund.
-However, in recent years, and including for the award year 2011-2012, the Department of Education has stopped reimbursing schools for cancelled loans because Congress has not appropriated funds.
+However, in recent years, and including for the award year 2011-2012, the ED has stopped reimbursing schools for cancelled loans because Congress has not appropriated funds.

 Recipient Information.
-In award year 2009-2010, approximately 442,000 students received Federal Perkins Loans.
-The average loan was \$1,852.
-About 87% of the recipients were undergraduates.
-About 44% of the dependent undergraduate students who received these loans came from families with income under \$42,000 (see Table 5).
-According to the National Center of Education Statistics, the median income of dependent undergraduate Federal Perkins Loan recipients was \$35,400 in 2007-2008 (NPSAS:08).
+In award year 2010-2011, 460,576 students received Federal Perkins Loans.
+The average loan was \$1,860.
+About 87 percent of the recipients were undergraduates.
+About 45 percent of the dependent undergraduate students who received these loans came from families with income under \$42,000 (see Table 5).
+According to the National Center of Education Statistics, the median income of dependent undergraduate Federal Perkins Loan recipients was \$35,400 in 2007-2008.

 More than 1,500 postsecondary institutions participated in the Federal Perkins Loan Program.
-Ninety-four percent of the total Perkins Loan recipients attended four-year public and private colleges and universities.
-Only 1% were enrolled at community colleges and 5% attended proprietary institutions (see Figure 8).
+Ninety-five percent of the total Perkins Loan recipients attended four-year public and private colleges and universities.
+Only 1 percent was enrolled at community colleges and a little over 4 percent attended proprietary institutions (see Figure 8).

 Funding Information.
-No new federal funds have been allocated for Federal Capital Contributions since FY 2006.
+No new federal funds have been allocated for FCC since FY2006.
 In addition, in recent years there has been a lack of cancellation reimbursements.
-Despite this lack of federal funding, the revolving loan fund was large enough to provide new loans to undergraduate and graduate/professional students during 2009-2010.
-Federal appropriations for Perkins Loans (FCCs and loan cancellations combined) have decreased (15%) from 2000-2001 to 2010-2011 in current dollars.
-However, when federal appropriations for Perkins Loans for Perkins Loans are adjusted for inflation over the same time period, federal appropriations have decreased by 33% (see Figure 9).
+Despite this lack of federal funding, the revolving loan fund was large enough to provide new loans to undergraduate and graduate/professional students during 2010-2011.
+For Perkins Loans (FCCs and loan cancellations combined), the volume has decreased (22%) from 2001-2002 to 2011-2012 in current dollars.
+However, when adjusted for inflation over the same time period, the Perkins Loan volume has decreased by 39 percent (see Figure 9).

 Table 5.
-Number of Dependent Undergraduates Who Received Perkins Loans by Family Income Level, Award Year 2009-2010
+Number of Dependent\ Undergraduates Who Received Perkins Loans by Family Income Level, Award Year 2009-2010